philscanlon/Hackathon2016/docs/getting-started.md

 * AWS Charges - elastic ip - up to $4/month per ip
 * AWS Charges - t2.medium - up to $8/week if left running
 * AWS Charges - Data transfer rates - to confirm / estimate.
 Reccomend no heavy traffic testing between zones etc.

+## Tools
+github - either the online web based interface, or if you have bigger things in mind, install github desktop and an editor like Atom on the Mac.